 ‘Michael Sala is a sensitive, perceptive observer of human relationships and I have long admired his work.
 The Restorer is a beautifully written novel about growing up, starting again—and how the riptide of personal history can pull us further and further from safety, no matter how hard we fight.’

 ‘There is so much to praise about this book.
-Michael Sala’s prose is clear and unadorned, the setting exquisitely rendered, but it is the characters - Freya, Maryanne, Roy and Daniel - all of them flawed and complex and deeply, deeply human, who will stay with me for a very long time.
-I would defy anyone to read their story and remain unmoved.
+Michael Sala’s prose is clear and unadorned, the setting exquisitely rendered, but it is his characters—all of them flawed and complex and deeply, deeply human—who will stay with me for a very long time.
+I would defy anyone to read this story and remain unmoved.
 The Restorer is an incredibly powerful novel and, I believe, an important one.’

 ‘A wise and timely novel that builds and breaks like a summer storm—just as beautiful, just as brutal.’

 ‘Michael Sala has a rare gift: in prose that takes your breath away, he tells a story of heart-rending sorrow without a trace of sentimentality.’